kgruiz/PyTokenCounter/README.md

 ### `GetEncodingForModel(modelName: str) -> str`

-Retrieves the encoding associated with a given model name.
+Retrieves the encoding associated with a given model name, ensuring accurate tokenization for the selected **LLM**.

 **Parameters:**